CHHOLING

 and machine stitching.

-in the collection of the Eiteljorg Museum of the American
+This robe is now part of the permanent collection at the Eiteljorg Museum of the American

 Indian, Indianapolis IN.